 Northern Minnesota & Ontario Peatlands Section Forest Resource Management Plan

-- Introduction & Background on the SFRMP planning process
+- Introduction & Background on the new SFRMP planning process

 Planning Team and Process

 The NMOP SFRMP will identify management of forest vegetation for two areas in northern Minnesota: the Agassiz Lowlands and the Littlefork-Vermilion Uplands.
 These two areas extend across northern Minnesota and include all or parts of the following counties: Roseau, Lake of the Woods, Koochiching, St. Louis, Itasca, Beltrami, and Clearwater.
 The largest blocks of DNR land within these areas are the Beltrami Island State Forest, Koochiching State Forest, Red Lake State Forest, Pine Island State Forest, and the Kabetogama State Forest.
-The larger wildlife management areas included in this plan include: Red Lake WMA, Wapiti WMA, Moose River WMA, and the Roseau River WMA.
+The larger wildlife management areas included in this plan include: Red Lake WMA, Wapiti WMA, and the Moose River.

 The NMOP SFRMP will comprise of two documents: the Preliminary Issues and Assessment and the NMOP SFRMP Plan.

-The Preliminary Issues and Assessment document will identify the types of issues to be addressed in the NMOP SFRMP and provide background information on the planning area's dominant canopy trees, land ownership and administration, wildlife species, and ecological resources.
+The Preliminary Issues and Assessment document identified the types of issues to be addressed in the NMOP SFRMP and provide background information on the planning area's dominant canopy trees, land ownership and administration, wildlife species, and ecological resources.